Key Requirements For The City of El Paso Paving, Excavation, and Monitoring Well Bond

 What is the purpose of Bond?

-The purpose of bond is to protect the public by shifting risk over to a surety company when a licensed business breaks licensing laws.
-If this happens, then it's up to the surety company for making payments that will compensate anyone who may have been damaged as part of breaking these rules in place.
+The purpose of a bond is to protect the public by shifting risk over to a surety company when a licensed business breaks licensing laws.
+If this happens, then it’s up to the surety company to make payments that will compensate anyone who may have been damaged as a result of breaking these rules in place.

 What is a Monitoring Well?